- This event has passed.

 May 25, 2017 @ 11:00 am - May 26, 2017 @ 3:00 pm

-The course aims at introducing JoREP 2.0 database, presenting the new features, highlighting the specific contents and framing its potential uses in the context of the theoretical background on which have been designed.
+The course aims at introducing JoREP 2.0 database, presenting the new features, highlighting the specific contents and framing its potential uses in the context of the theoretical background on which has been designed.
 It will also train to address research questions on joint programming within the ERA using the infrastructure.

 JoREP 2.0 database is a unique data archive which allows monitoring the modes of relationship, the functions performed and the amounts allocated by the actors involved in the European Research Area (ERA).
 The facility offers a large and updated data collection performed for 32 countries until 2014 and opportunity to perform a broader range of analyses compared to the previous release (e.g. spatial or network analyses).
 The course aims at introducing this renovated research resource, presenting the new features, highlighting the specific contents and framing its potential uses in the context of the theoretical background on which have been designed.

 Day 1 – May 25, 2017

 11:30 – 12:00 Introduction to the course and RISIS project presentation

 12:00 – 12:30 Description of the theoretical framework regarding Joint R&D programmes in Europeanisation studies